Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ###### Configuration

-Integration and E2E tests require an environment configuration and can either be run against IBM Quantum APIs ("ibm_quantum") or IBM Cloud ("ibm_cloud") Quantum Service APIs.
+Integration and E2E tests require an environment configuration and can be run agains both IBM Quantum APIs (`ibm_quantum`, and `ibm_cloud`).

 Sample configuration for IBM Quantum
 ```bash